KonaTeam/kona-api/sections/risks.md

 continues for mitigation questions regardless if mitigation is provided.
 See example below.

 The poll_answer_index values are similarly derived from the risk matrix.
-Probability values correspond to ProbabilityImpacts 0=first RiskProbabilityImpact in matrix, etc.
+Probability values correspond to ProbabilityImpacts 0=first RiskProbabilityImpact in the risk matrix, etc.
-Impact values correspond to ImpactCell values *but_in_reverse_order*.
+Impact values correspond to ImpactCell values *but in reverse order*.
 "Negligible" is a special value that is added to the end of each list of values.
 Note: Future versions of the API will support the string value.

 The creator's score is also *required* to be passed up with a poll_question_index corresponding to to the last impact's index +1.
+The poll_answer_index corresponds to the Threshold; e.g. 0 == the first threshold, etc.
-This will have a "custom_value" that is the score.
-A mitigation score should follow if mitigation is provided.
+The custom_value that is the score.
+A mitigation score should follow if mitigation is provided following he same pattern

 Example providing risk and score for a matrix that defines a schedule and then cost impacts:
 ```